Skip to Main Content

 Develop a Search Strategy

-2. Develop a list of Keywords
+2. Develop a list of keywords to use in library databases

 • Use background research about the site/event (internet searches, encyclopedias, etc.) to develop lists of keywords to use in library research database searches to find academic/scholarly sources.